MisterAI/AutoTeSG/README.md

 # AutoTeSG
-Automated test suite generation tool for python
+Automated test suite generation tool for a subset of python